real-jame/realjame/content/notes/2023-12-08-december-reading.md

 date: 2023-12-08
 published: true
 ---
-I've been reading a bit every day this month, so I'll be blogging each week about the books.
+I've been reading a bit every day this month, so I'll be blogging each week about the books.<!--more-->
 <!-- About the inactivity...
 I don't really have any reason.
 I simply have not wanted to work on anything in the last...
 2 weeks, maybe? -->
 <!-- But, I've fixed my sleep schedule, for good.
 And I get exercise daily now. -->
 <!-- That, I think, is productive.
 I'm better in the long-term for it. -->